 Mindy George-Weinstein received her PhD from Thomas Jefferson University and completed a postdoctoral fellowship at the University of Pennsylvania.
 She has been engaged in research and teaching throughout her career.
-Her laboratory discovered cells that regulate embryonic development, participate in wound healing, and protect neurons in the retina.
-As PCOM’s Chief Research and Science Officer, Dr. George-Weinstein oversees the Division of Research that provides guidance for project development, operational support, resources, and intramural funding for research activities for the Philadelphia and Georgia campuses.SELECTED WORKS
+Her laboratory discovered cells that regulate embryonic development, participate in wound healing and protect neurons in the retina.
+As PCOM’s Chief Research and Science Officer, Dr. George-Weinstein oversees the Division of Research that provides guidance for project development, operational support, resources and intramural funding for research activities at PCOM's locations.SELECTED WORKS

-Marcia Pastella-Brady serves as the advisor for development and management of the DoR’s budgets on both campuses.
-She is responsible for purchasing goods and services with funds from the DoR’s operational budget and external grants for the PA campus.
+Marcia Pastella-Brady serves as the advisor for development and management of the Division of Research's budgets at PCOM's locations.
+She is responsible for purchasing goods and services with funds from the Division of Research's operational budget and external grants for the Philadelphia location.
 Additionally, Ms. Pastella-Brady assists with staff and student travel, purchasing capital equipment and maintaining service agreements.

 Theresa Stem has been with the Office of Research and Sponsored Programs at PCOM since 1998.
 She manages research applications and protocols requiring institutional review and approval.
 Ms. Stem facilitates the review and approval process, and interprets and applies relevant federal and state laws, regulations and institutional policies and guidelines.
 She also provides training and advice to faculty, staff and student researchers on federal and institutional regulations, and the preparation of applications and consent forms.

-Jacquelyn White assists the Chief Research and Science Officer, Chief Research Operations Officer and Resource Manager in managing day-to-day operations and administrative tasks within the DoR.
-In addition to coordinating and scheduling meetings, presentations and other DoR related events, she is the administrator for the Research Committee, provides technical assistance for grant preparation and grant database maintenance, and oversees the Federal Work Study program for more than 100 student researchers on both campuses.
-Ms. White also maintains the content of the DoR’s internal and web-based sites.
+Jacquelyn White assists the Chief Research and Science Officer, Chief Research Operations Officer and Resource Manager in managing day-to-day operations and administrative tasks within the Division of Research.
+In addition to coordinating and scheduling meetings, presentations and other Division of Research related events, she is the administrator for the Research Committee, provides technical assistance for grant preparation and grant database maintenance, and oversees the Federal Work Study program for more than 100 student researchers at each PCOM location.
+Ms. White also maintains the content of the Division of Research's internal and external websites.

-Jacquelyn Gerhart, MS, is the Director of the Bioimaging Facility and coordinator of the research support staff on the PA campus.
+Jacquelyn Gerhart, MS, is the Director of the Bioimaging Facility and coordinator of the research support staff at the Philadelphia location.
 She oversees the daily operations of the core microscopy facility that provides light, fluorescent, confocal, scanning and electron microscopy services to PCOM faculty, staff and students.
 As coordinator of the research support staff, she works with the laboratory personnel and faculty to encourage and facilitate research at PCOM.
 Ms. Gerhart also conducts her own research in the areas of vision and ocular diseases.SELECTED WORKS

 Handong Ma, BS

-Handong Ma is the Research Laboratory Manager for the PCOM-GA campus.
+Handong Ma is the Research Laboratory Manager for the PCOM Georgia location.
 She administrates and manages the day-to-day laboratory operations and serves as the liaison between research personnel, faculty and administration.
-In addition to training and supervising students and research staff, she assists with designing experiments, performs experiments, evaluates data,, and develops and implements lab policies and procedures.
+In addition to training and supervising students and research staff, she assists with designing experiments, performs experiments, evaluates data and develops and implements lab policies and procedures.

 Yan Wu, MS

-Yan Wu joined the research staff of the PCOM GA campus in 2011.
+Yan Wu joined the research staff of the PCOM Georgia location in 2011.
 Her areas of expertise include histology, immunocytochemistry, two-photon and confocal microscopy, cell culture, and protein biochemistry.
-She applied her computer programing skills to modify biological imaging acquisition/analyzing software.
-Ms. Wu is the coordinator of the Bioimaging Facility on the GA campus, performs experiments, and is she is responsible for general laboratory and instrument maintenance, overseeing laboratory safety, and training students.
+She applied her computer programming skills to modify biological imaging acquisition/analyzing software.
+Ms. Wu is the coordinator of the Bioimaging Facility at PCOM Georgia, performs experiments and is she is responsible for general laboratory and instrument maintenance, overseeing laboratory safety and training students.